-(1) Items requiring review by the commission at a hearing.
-Partial demolition 22-52.
+Sec.
+22-52.
 Items considered to be de minimis.
-Notwithstanding the provisions of Sections 22-53 and 22-54, the commissioner may issue a demolition permit without commission review if, after consultation with commission staff, the commissioner determines that the plans do not involve removal of any architecturally significant features which would alter the massing of the existing structure including, but not and are limited to the following items:
+Notwithstanding the provisions of Sections 22-53 and 22-54, the commissioner may issue a demolition permit without commission review if, after consultation with commission staff, the commissioner determines that the plans do not involve removal of any architecturally significant features and are limited to: